wearereasonablepeople/container/README.md

 # Container

-A simple container for resolving dependencies that supports classes and functions.
+A service container for resolving dependencies that supports classes and functions.

 ## Getting Started